crmo-care.app/Resources/Newly Diagnosed Guide

 Should I seek a second opinion?

 Yes, especially if CRMO was diagnosed outside a major pediatric academic center.
 Expertise is concentrated at a small number of centers nationally.
-A second opinion from a rheumatologist with CRMO experience can confirm the diagnosis, identify subclinical lesions, and ensure a comprehensive plan.
+A second opinion from a rheumatologist with CRMO or CNO experience can confirm the diagnosis, identify subclinical lesions, and ensure a comprehensive treatment plan.

 Is CRMO genetic?